Designers-Den/portfolio/README.md

 # portfolio
-Repo for the orgam=nizations portfolio
+Repo for the organizations portfolio